File dates come in two varieties:

 date you’re after.

-For movie files, you should normally only use the file format specific field (designated by Content Creation Date
+For movie files, you should normally only use the file format specific field (designated by Content Creation Date) and

 you should rarely have occasion for using the others.